karthick0502/Flask-MongoDB-RESTful-API-with-JWT-Authentication/README.md

 7. **Python**: Python is the primary programming language used for developing the Flask application and defining the API endpoints, as well as handling various backend operations.

-These technologies collectively enable the creation of a robust and secure RESTful API with user authentication and CRUD operations on templates stored in a MongoDB database.

 ## Usage:
 1.Register